MKme/Machine-Learning/README.md

 # TFLite Micro

+Supports:

-### This directly supports the Raspberry Pi Pico!!!
+-     Raspberry Pi Pico
+-     Unknow other devices....

 Supports microcontroller devices.
 Unclear what is needed for installs/support on PC